OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![Kubernetes Certificate](kubernetes-certificate.png)

-With the user account and the certificate saved, we can now create the Kubernetes target called Admin.
+With the user account and the certificate saved, we can now create the Kubernetes target called `Kubernetes Admin`.

-This target will deploy to the Admin environment, and take on a role that is also called Admin.
-The account will be the Admin account we created above, and the cluster certificate will reference the certificate we saved above.
+This target will deploy to the `Kubernetes Admin` environment, and take on a role that is called Admin.
+The account will be the `Kubernetes Admin` account we created above, and the cluster certificate will reference the certificate we saved above.

-Because this Admin target will be used to run utility scripts, we don't want to have it target a Kubernetes namespace, so that field is left blank.
+Because this `Kubernetes Admin` target will be used to run utility scripts, we don't want to have it target a Kubernetes namespace, so that field is left blank.

 ![Kubernetes Target](kubernetes-target.png)